Dr. José-Angel Avila-Rodriguez

 Prof. Michel Bousquet

-The lecture gives a broad introduction to satellite communications: system architecture depending on application, type of orbits of interest, evolution in terms of technology and services, etc. This overview supports the description of communication satellite based augmentation systems (SBAS) to augment the performances of GNSS.
-Integrated Satcom/Satnav applications examples and principles of positioning using various communication systems technologies (WiFi, UWB, etc conclude the presentation.
+The lecture gives a broad introduction to satellite communications systems architectures and technologies.
+This overview supports the description of communication satellite based augmentation systems (SBAS) to improve performances of GNSS; Basics of position determination using various communication systems technologies (WiFi, UWB, etc) conclude the presentation.

 Aude de Clercq